FletcherGallop/FletcherGallop.github.io/_posts/2019-3-30-Hello-World.md

 I'm loving the new place, they're all very supportive.
 I get feedback regularly and very frequently.
 I get asked to join in with the different activities to see what I can contribute.
 It's all a very welcoming and valuable experience.

 I did one crazy thing when they were asking me what it would take to get me to work with them.
 I asked for 1/2 a day every week to work on my professional development.
+And so it is with that time that I'll be working on internal projects, upskilling and working on things to blog about!